 Since ancient Catholicity is determined by modern Romanism, whatever direction the pope today blows is where Catholics must follow.
 Perhaps in the next few years when Mary will be made co-redeemer or co-equal with the Trinity, then it would become so obvious that the margin of faith in Rome is too wide after all.

 3. Logical scrutiny

-The development theory is predicated on the argument that several doctrines in the Bible underwent development e.g the afterlife, the Messiah, Trinity, the Holy Spirit as a Divine Person, equality of Jews and Gentiles and the Deity of Christ.
-But its theologically invalid to parallel the canonical progression of revelation with extra-canonical development of doctrine.
-The Chicago Statement on Biblical Inerrancy, Article V elucidates our position:
+The development theory is predicated on the argument that several doctrines in the Bible underwent development e.g. the afterlife, the Messiah, Trinity, the Holy Spirit as a Divine Person, equality of Jews and Gentiles and the Deity of Christ.
+But it’s theologically invalid to parallel the canonical progression of revelation with extra-canonical development of doctrine.
+The Chicago Statement on Biblical Inerrancy, Article V elucidates the Evangelical position:

 Dr William Witt, an Anglican scholar, points out that Newman commits a fallacy of equivocation or ambiguity by not distinguishing between two different kinds of development.
 The first type of development adds nothing to the original content of faith, but rather brings out its necessary implications (e.g the Deity of Christ, Trinity) which is what took place at the councils of Nicea, Chalcedon etc. The second type is the new development that does not proceed from the articulation of Biblical teaching e.g Marian dogmas, papacy, penance.
 The first is legitimate while the second is illegitimate.

 Newman gave a sort of disclaimer: “the one essential question is whether the recognized organ of teaching, the Church herself, acting through Pope or Council as the oracle of heaven, has ever contradicted her own enunciations.
 If so, the hypothesis which I am advocating is at once shattered.”
 (An Essay, 121)